PletkaDaniil/-onsole_-hat_Project/README.md

 2. ***Authorization:*** After registration, users are authorized and gain access to the chat room.

-3. ***Message History:*** The chat displays the last 10 messages, including those sent before the user's authorization.
+3. ***Message History:*** The chat displays the last 'n' (You can choose how many you want.
+Use server_config file for this) messages, including those sent before the user's authorization.
 This helps users catch up on the conversation.

 4. ***Change Username:*** Users have the flexibility to change their login names.
 Other users will see the updates in real-time. (write